Skip to content

 User outcomeCurrent stateEvidence source

-Weather, forecast, warning, and public safety lookupLiveKMA and related public-data adapters where configured
+Weather, forecast, warning, public safety, and air-quality lookupLiveKMA, AirKorea, and MOIS public-data adapters where configured

-Hospital and emergency information lookupLiveHIRA, NMC, NFA119-style public adapters where configured
+Hospital, emergency, AED, and drug-information lookupLiveHIRA, NMC, NFA119, and MFDS public adapters where configured

 Location and administrative area resolutionLiveJUSO, Kakao, SGIS-style location adapters where configured